spentelow/sapflow/readme.md

 This repository consists of:

-1. Various scripts which download, clean, and analyze the data; and
+1. Scripts to download and clean;
+2. Scripts to create a series of database-like normalized tables; and
-2. An interactive coding notebook that walks through the most significant analysis.
+3. An interactive coding notebook that walks through the most significant analyses.

+### Pipeline Overview

-The first item begins with downloading sap flow data provided for 6 measurement locations (‘Sites’) by Stinson et al. (2019) from the USGS ScienceBase-Catelogue.
-The data are then normalized into a series of smaller tables for ease-of-use.
+Sap flow data provided by Stinson et al. (2019) for 6 measurement locations (‘Sites’) is downloaded from the USGS ScienceBase-Catelogue.
+These data are then normalized into a series of smaller tables in the style of a relational database (see entity relationship diagram below).
 Central to the overall analysis is pairing the sap flow data with local weather data.
 To do so, a NOAA weather station nearby each data collection site has been manually identified.
 Pairing these weather stations with the available period of measurements for the nearby Sites (extracted from the normalized sap flow data), historical weather data from the selected weather stations are downloaded for the appropriate periods.

+![Chart showing normalized data table organization.](documentation/img/norm_tables.svg) *Entity-Relationship diagram for normalized data tables.*

 Several derived parameters were generated from the raw sap and weather data are important to the remainder of the analysis: Growing Degree Days (GDD), Freeze-Thaw Cycles (frthw), weekly sap flow, and weekly sugar.
+These parameters are calculated are from the previously noted tables.

-Using the tables described above, the prediction model proposed by Houle et al. (2015) was tested on data from the Sites investigated by Stinson et al. (2019).
-A [Jupyter Notebook](documentation/weekly_analysis.ipynb) was used to perform this analysis and include annotations on each of the key steps.
+Using the tables described above, the prediction model proposed by Houle et al. (2015) is tested on data from the Sites investigated by Stinson et al. (2019).
+A [Jupyter Notebook](documentation/weekly_analysis.ipynb) is used to perform this analysis and include annotations on each of the key steps.

 The flow chart below illustrates the pipeline comprising this analysis